Catch-22 (miniseries): Premise

-John Yossarian (Christopher Abbott) is a United States Army Air Forces bombardier in World War II, furious that thousands of people are trying to kill him and that his own army keeps increasing the number of missions he must fly.
+Captain John Yossarian (Christopher Abbott) is a United States Army Air Forces bombardier in World War II, furious that thousands of people are trying to kill him and that his own army keeps increasing the number of missions he must fly.
 He is trapped by the bureaucratic rule Catch-22, which considers a request to be relieved of duty on the grounds of insanity to be the process of a rational mind, as flying dangerous missions with a high fatality rate is in fact insane, so any such request must be denied.

-Yossarian chose bombardier, hoping the war would finish before his lengthy training but now sits exposed in the nose of a B-25, dropping bombs on territory occupied by enemies who are trying to kill him.
-He tried to avoid flying by feigning illness, sabotaging his intercom, poisoning everyone at the base or clandestinely moving the bomb line so it appears their target has already been captured.
+Yossarian chose to be assigned as a bombardier, hoping the war would finish before his lengthy training was completed but now sits exposed in the nose of a B-25 Mitchell, dropping bombs on Italian territory occupied by enemies who are trying to kill him.
+He has tried to avoid flying by feigning illness, sabotaging his intercom, poisoning everyone at the base or clandestinely moving the bomb line so it appears their target has already been captured.

-The events occur in the Mediterranean theatre of World War II while the fictional 256th US Army Air Squadron is based on the (fictionalized) island of Pianosa, in the Mediterranean Sea, and conducting bombing raids over heavily defended fascist controlled Italy.
+The events occur in the Mediterranean theatre of World War II while the fictional 256th US Army Air Squadron is based on the island of Pianosa, in the Mediterranean Sea, and conducting bombing raids over heavily defended fascist controlled Italy.